-- seafood processing means the storage, drying, cooking, packing, preparation and manufacture of any aquatic organism. - secondary suite means one or more habitable rooms and a cooking facility for residential accommodation, consisting of a self-contained unit which is clearly accessory, due to its limited floor area, to a principal dwelling unit located on the same parcel as the secondary suite. - separation distance means the minimum horizontal distance between a building or structure or part thereof to another building or structure or part thereof. - service station means the use of land, buildings, and structures for fuel pumping stations, electric vehicle charging stations and premises for: - (a) a sales outlet, having a gross floor area not exceeding 300 m2 providing for the retail sales of items regularly used by households including food, beverages, books, magazines, and household accessories; - (b) the retail sales of motor vehicle accessories; - (c) the servicing and cleaning of motor vehicles;
+- school means the use of land, buildings and structures for the purpose of providing a learning environment and learning support services for student instruction, learning and assessment, and excludes school accommodation unless expressly permitted by an applicable zone and excludes rehabilitation programs and correctional facilities. - seafood processing means the storage, drying, cooking, packing, preparation and manufacture of any aquatic organism. - secondary suite means one or more habitable rooms and a cooking facility for residential accommodation, consisting of a self-contained unit which is clearly accessory, due to its limited floor area, to a principal dwelling unit located on the same parcel as the secondary suite. - separation distance means the minimum horizontal distance between a building or structure or part thereof to another building or structure or part thereof. - service station means the use of land, buildings, and structures for fuel pumping stations, electric vehicle charging stations and premises for: - (a) a sales outlet, having a gross floor area not exceeding 300 m providing for the retail sales of items regularly used by households including food, beverages, books, magazines, and household accessories; - (b) the retail sales of motor vehicle accessories; - (c) the servicing and cleaning of motor vehicles;